Rent Swing Time (1936)

 Spoiler Alert

 Astaire & Rogers represent so much of the classic glamour of 1930s cinema.
-Swing Time is their usual screwball frou-frou with Fred as a shiftless gambler looking to blag a fortune to marry a rich looker (Betty Furness) but falling in love with working girl Ginger.
+This is their usual screwball frou-frou with a shiftless gambler (Fred) who seeks to blag a fortune by marrying a rich looker (Betty Furness), while falling in love with a working girl (Ginger).

-...it boasts some astonishing musical standards from Dorothy Fields and Jerome Kern, and dance numbers that can be included among Fred & Ginger's greatest hits.
+...it boasts some astonishing musical standards from Dorothy Fields and Jerome Kern.
+And dance numbers which can be included among the stars' greatest hits.
 Fred sings the sensational romantic ballad, The Way You Look Tonight.
-His Bojangles tribute to Bill Robinson is the showstopper.
+His Bojangles tribute to Bill Robinson is the showstopper*.
 The legendary duo make magic together on Never Gonna Dance.

 And there's Pick Yourself Up, A Fine Romance and the title waltz!
 The art deco sets are wonderful too.
-Neither Astaire nor Rogers was a great actor or singer, in my view..
-But ninety minutes spent in their company is a time machine back to a world of romance, grace and sophistication.
+Neither Astaire nor Rogers was a great actor or singer (in my view...)
+But 90 minutes in their company is a time machine back to a world of romance and sophistication.

 0 out of 0 members found this review helpful.